Pointers in .NET MAUI Linear Gauge (SfLinearGauge)

 this.Content = gauge;

-Simple pointer interaction in linear gauge
+Simple pointer interaction in .NET MAUI Linear Gauge

 Step frequency

 The StepFrequency property is used to specify the interval between snap points while dragging the pointer.
+The default value is 0, which allows continuous movement.

 NOTE